-Amanda Palmer – The night Lou Reed died
+Amanda Palmer and the night Lou Reed died

 It was 27 October 2013, the night that Lou Reed died.
 49 of my friends and I had clubbed together to have Amanda Palmer come and play at our party.